Lyteyagami12/Django-With-Custom-SQL/README.md

 # Django Project with Custom SQL Queries

-THIS IS A DJANGO PROJECT INSPIRED FROM DARAZ- ONLINE SHOPPING MARKET.
-Here we used CX_Oracle for Custom SQL queries.
+This is a django project inspired from DARAZ- ONLINE SHOPPING MARKET- https://www.daraz.com.bd/ Here we used CX_Oracle for Custom SQL queries.
 TO RUN THIS PROJECT-----